pgEdge/cli/docs/cli_release_notes.md

   - improve efficiency of `ace diff-tables` to handle massive tables w blocks of checksums
   - bump pgcat to 1.1.1 & make available for dev and test
   - add support for plv8 3.2.0 for dev and test
-  - fixed a tricky problem when adding tables to a repset  w/ a wildcard (cady)
+  - fixed a tricky problem when adding tables to a repset  w/ a wildcard
   - Fix missing static lib for uuid-ossp in pg15 & pg16 builds
   - 2nd pass at implementing `spock.db_create()` for supporting Dev Edition reqmnts
   - WIP: refactor `install-pgedge.py` to use `spock.db_create()`